busstech/python-automation/README.md

-# python-automation
+# Python Automation
-A simple repository where python makes automation easier
+A dedicated repo showcasing some basic python scripts used for automation.

+## Functions
+A collection of some basic functions

+1. Opening a file and reading it's contents